Home » Kitchen » Appetizer Recipes » Mango Habanero Salsa Recipe

 Other Substitutions

-My husband doesn’t like bell peppers, otherwise, I would add some diced red bell pepper for added color and crunch.
-I’d start with about two tablespoons of the red pepper, the same quantity as the onion.
+My husband doesn’t like bell peppers; otherwise, I would add some diced red bell peppes for added color and crunch to this spicy mango salsa.
+I’d start with about two tablespoons of red pepper, the same quantity as the onion.

 Easily Double or Triple this Flavorful Mango Habanero Salsa

-If you do decide to double or triple it, consider using a small food processor to chop up your Habanero pepper.
+If you double or triple it, consider using a small food processor to chop up your Habanero pepper.
 I don’t have a food processor small enough for just a single pepper, but multiple peppers would chop well in a small food processor.

 Dicing Tip

-While this is a chunky salsa, I caution you to not make it too chunky.
-Aim for small dice, like no more 1/2″.
-You want to be able to get a few chunks of this flavorful salsa on your tortilla chips without them being so big that they fall off.
+While this is a chunky salsa, I caution you not to make it too chunky.
+Aim for small dice, like no more than 1/2″.
+You want to get a few chunks of this flavorful salsa on your tortilla chips without them being so big that they fall off.

 Of course, it is great scooped up with your favorite tortilla chips.
 I am particularly fond of the combination of salty chips with the sweet flavor of mangos.

-It is excellent on top of fish tacos, grilled fish or grilled chicken.
-The fresh flavor of the salsa really complements grilled or blackened chicken and fish recipes.
+It is excellent on top of fish tacos, grilled fish, or grilled chicken.
+The salsa’s fresh flavor really complements grilled or blackened chicken and fish recipes.

 We mix it with black beans as a salad or a taco filling.